smlhelp/book/src/concepts/lazy.md

 You'll see that a `lazylist` is very similar to normal `list`s.
 The only difference is that the computation of the list's tail has been delayed with a thunk.
-Just like before where we had arguments for functions, we are now delaying the computation of arguments for constructors.
+Just like before where we delayed computation of arguments for functions, we are now delaying the computation of arguments for constructors.
 You can sort of think of it like instead of having `x::xs`, we now have `x::(fn () => xs)`.
 This can help us create infinite lists since the true computation of the list tail is always delayed.